Condition updated on October 22nd, 2018

 What Causes Postpartum Depression?

+There are many factors that can cause postpartum depression.
 A mother goes through many different changes when she gives birth.
-For example, here are changes in hormone levels of the body.
-The body is also fatigued from recovering from the birthing process.
+For example, there are changes in hormone levels of the body.
+The body is fatigued from recovering from the birthing process.
 Also, a new baby can be exhausting.
 Sleep deprivation and the stress of a crying baby can be overwhelming for a mother.
-Sleep deprivation, exhaustion, and hormonal changes also contribute to the mother's emotional stability.
+Sleep deprivation and exhaustion also contribute to the mother’s challenges with emotional stability.

 New mothers are most vulnerable to postpartum depression.
 The birth of a mother’s first baby brings about many challenges.
 Preparation for a new baby is important, but there are some things for which a mother cannot prepare.
 The challenges that come with a new baby can overwhelm a new mother, causing her to become depressed.

 It is important to note there are predisposing issues that can put any woman at risk for postpartum depression.
-For example, there are lifestyle risk factors to consider, like:
+There are lifestyle risk factors to consider, like:

 - Poor emotional regulation skills